cockroachdb/docs/v23.1/performance-recipes.md

 ### Transaction contention

-[Transaction contention](performance-best-practices-overview.html#transaction-contention) is a state of conflict that occurs when a [transaction](transactions.html) is unable to complete due to another concurrent or recent transaction attempting to write to the same data.
-When CockroachDB experiences transaction contention, it will [automatically attempt to retry the failed transaction](transactions.html#automatic-retries) without involving the client (i.e., silently).
-If the automatic retry is not possible or fails, a [*transaction retry error*](transaction-retry-error-reference.html) is emitted to the client, requiring the client application to [retry the transaction](transaction-retry-error-reference.html#client-side-retry-handling).
+[Transaction contention](performance-best-practices-overview.html#transaction-contention) is a state of conflict that occurs when:

+- A [transaction](../transactions.html) is unable to complete due to another concurrent or recent transaction attempting to write to the same data.
+This is also called *lock contention*.
+- A transaction is [automatically retried](../transactions.html#automatic-retries) because it could not be placed into a [serializable ordering](demo-serializable.html) among all of the currently-executing transactions.
+If the automatic retry is not possible or fails, a [*transaction retry error*](../transaction-retry-error-reference.html) is emitted to the client, requiring the client application to [retry the transaction](../transaction-retry-error-reference.html#client-side-retry-handling).

 #### Indicators that your application is experiencing transaction contention